HOK405/Quantum_InteractiveNotes/README.md

 - **InteractiveNotes** - This is the main Blazor Server Application project where the web application is implemented.

 - **InteractiveNotes.Data** - This project serves as a dynamic library for database access.
-It encapsulates data access logic and provides an abstraction layer for interacting with the database.
+It encapsulates data access logic and provides an abstraction layer for interacting with the database (PostgreSQL).
 This separation of concerns makes the application more maintainable and testable.

 - **InteractiveNotes.Tests** - This project contains unit tests for the services and components used in the Blazor Server App.
 These tests help ensure the reliability and correctness of the application.